lasttycoon2506/jam-session-client/README.md

 # Jam-Session-Client
-Front-end for a site for musicians looking to form a band using React & Node
+Front-end for a site for musicians looking to form a band using React & Node (group)

 ## Introduction
 Site allows a musician to create (and edit) a user profile, log-in (with authentication) to post relevant instrument info and also search for other musicians through their posts.